Hummingbird Diet: From Nectar to Insects

 Consuming bugs within a hummingbirds diet provides essential vitamins, minerals, fats, and amino acids that are not found in nectar.

-If you were wondering what a midge resembles just like I was, a midges’ petite body size looks similar to mosquitoes that cluster together in swarms usually seen in the backyard hovering above the grass.
+If you were wondering what a midge is just like I was, a midges’ petite body size resembles mosquitoes that cluster together in swarms usually seen in the backyard hovering above the grass especially in the summer.

 Hummingbirds and spiders have a symbiotic relationship.
 A hummingbird’s substantial protein source comes from eating daddy long leg spiders.
 They especially like to raid the spider web of its silk to make a hummingbird nest and also pluck live spiders or bug carcass out of the center of the web for a snack.